CenterForSpatialResearch/visualization_architecture_urbanism_humanities/schedule.md

 <span id="rTitle">WEEK 14 DECEMBER 6</span>

+<i>Final class for all students
-<i>All work due 1 week from today!
+<i>All makeup work due 1 week from today!

 This is a class session held for interdisciplinary students only - architecture students will be in their studio critiques and not attend class.
 We will look at projects from the Center for Spatial Research and talk about next steps in terms of new skills and other class offerings.